 - Beyond, however, it levels off so they look elsewhere for more in life

-The problem nowadays is that many people in developed economies find themselves at this watershed between materialism and mentalism:
+Clearly there is a point nowadays for many people in developed economies who find themselves at this watershed between materialism and mentalism:

 - Their material SoL needs have been largely met – they have ‘enough’ – how many cars, fridges or TVs does any one person need?